 Event Interface

-The Event Interface enables the Service Application to receive notifications on changes in the state of the HRI Engine.
+The Event Interface enables the Service Application to receive notifications on changes in the state of the RoIS Engine.
 This interface performs “subscribe/unsubscribe” operations to register/cancel notifications and notification operations to pass events to the Service Application.
 The sequence diagram of the entire Event Interface is shown in Figure 8.8.